Mykelti Brown Reveals She Is Open To Plural Marriage

-When it comes to the children on Sister Wives, a few of them have admitted that they are not sure if they want to live a plural marriage lifestyle or not.
-Maddie Brown Brush and her new husband Caleb have made it very clear that they don’t have any desire to add another wife in the future.
-Now All About the Tea is sharing that Mykelti Brown admitted last night on the show that she might be open to the idea of having a plural marriage with her new husband, Tony.
+When it comes to the children on Sister Wives, a few of them have admitted that they are not sure if they want to live a plural marriage lifestyle.
+Maddie Brown Brush and her new husband, Caleb, have made it very clear that they don’t have any desire to add another wife in the future.
+Now, according to All About the Tea, Mykelti Brown admitted last night on the show that she might be open to the idea of having a plural marriage with her new husband, Tony.

 #SisterWives Bombshell: Mykelti Brown Wants A Polygamous Lifestyle with Her New Husband! https://t.co/W5zJPQBTBI pic.twitter.com/Ye1Mwf4Sy2